Steamrail Victoria

 Steamrail Victoria is a not-for-profit volunteer group established in 1965 to restore and operate historic locomotives and rolling stock used on the railways in Victoria, Australia.
 The main depot of the group is at the Newport Workshops ('West Block') in suburban Melbourne.
 In addition to operating railfan special trains and charters for private groups, the group also operates special steam trains in the Melbourne suburban area.
 Steamrail regularly tours the state, including participation in annual events such as the Ballarat Heritage Weekend (steam locomotive Y112 is used to shuttle between Ballarat and Sulky Gully/Lal Lal).
-Steamrail Victoria also leases diesel locomotives to freight operators such as Southern Shorthaul Railroad (SSR) & Qube Logistics as required.
+Steamrail Victoria previously leased diesel locomotives to freight operators such as Southern Shorthaul Railroad (SSR) & Qube Logistics as required.
 Locomotives were also hired to El Zorro until they ceased trading.

 The group has custody of a number of Victorian Railways steam locomotives, including the R, D3 and K classes; in addition to several diesel electric locomotives, and various suburban electric rolling stock.
-Heritage carriages include the wooden 'E' and 'W' types, steel air conditioned 'S' type carriages, and South Australian 'K' type steel stock.
+Heritage carriages include former Victorian Railways wooden 'E' and 'W' types, steel air conditioned 'S' type carriages, and former South Australian Railways steel country cars in the 500-600-700 classes.